Are you exhausted from arguments about your teen or young adult’s gaming use?

 Digital Detox Summercamp?

 Spring break is here which means summer is just around the corner.
-One of the best ways to help your teenager get off screens this summer is by sending them to a summercamp!
+One of the best ways to help your teenager get off screens this summer is by sending them to Reset!
 They will reconnect with nature, make new friends, and learn about the power of habits.